 If you want a protein-rich, energizing, nutrient-dense smoothie that tastes like a dessert, this is it!
 I very rarely create recipes using 3 bananas!
-AAAAHHHH!
-But, it really creates some magic in this smoothie.
-Not only is this blend sweet, rich, and tasty, it is absolutely chock full of nutrients and plant based protein.
-You could also add more leafy greens to boost it even more.
+But, what the hell.
+Here we go!

-I have used the homemade unsweetened, unstrained hemp seed milk from yesterday's post as the base for this smoothie.
-As I mentioned yesterday, hemp seeds are extremely rich in vitamins, minerals, healthy plant based fats, antioxidants, fibre, live enzymes, natural chlorophyll, Omega 3 and Omega 6 fatty essential fatty acids, and contain powerful anti-inflammatory properties.
+I have used my homemade hemp milk as the base for this smoothie.
+As I mentioned in that post, hemp seeds are rich in vitamins, minerals, healthy plant based fats, antioxidants, fiber, enzymes, chlorophyll, essential fatty acids, and anti-inflammatory agents.

 Maca is a wonder food.
 It is an incredibly resilient root vegetable, native to the Andean mountains of Bolivia and Peru.
-A member of the brassica family, maca is miraculously grows at altitudes of 14,000 feet, in poor volcanic soil, and in extremely harsh weather conditions -- freezing cold temperatures, fierce winds, and intense sunlight where no other crops can survive.
+A member of the brassica family, maca miraculously grows at altitudes of 14,000 feet in poor volcanic soil and in extremely harsh weather conditions - freezing cold temperatures, fierce winds, and intense sunlight where no other crops can survive.

 Despite this, maca rises with powerful medicinal qualities.
 Widely known as "Peruvian Ginseng", maca is also known as an "adaptogen" that balances and revitalizes our system, combats stress, and supports the regeneration of the adrenal system.
 A perfect food for this fast-paced world that we live in.

-Maca has been a lifesaver for me....literally.
-Last year, I was so busy flying back and forth to support Scott through his cancer treatment, and so emotionally drained, I was diagnosed with severe adrenal fatigue.
-Maca (and some other things) were incredibly beneficial in supporting my recovery.
+Maca has been a lifesaver for me...literally.
+Last year, I was so busy flying back and forth to support Scott through his cancer treatment, writing books, keeping up with shoots, speaking engagements, and recording sessions, that I was so emotionally drained that I was diagnosed with severe adrenal fatigue.
+Including maca in my diet helped support my recovery.
 Maca also helps to lower cortisol levels which really helped me get good quality sleep.

 Maca contains incredible phytonutrients -- flavanols, glucosinates and isothiocyanates that neutralize free radicals, and is extremely high in vitamins, minerals, and protein (amino acids).
-Maca is also a rich source of steroid-like compounds that promotes the regeneration of muscle tissue.
-This makes maca an amazing supplement for aiding workout performance and recovery.
+This righteous root is also a rich source of steroid-like compounds that promote the regeneration of muscle tissue, making maca an amazing supplement for aiding workout performance and recovery.